Setup an Autopilot lab on MacOS

 • Click Continue

-• Enter an name and click save
+• Enter a name and click Save

 Windows Installation